RouaaAssaf/BankingSolution/README.md

    The API uses SQLite for simplicity.
    Accounts and Transactions are handled through separate services.
    Make sure to run dotnet ef database update before using the API to initialize the database.

+   To inspect the database tables, you can use DB Browser for SQLite:
+    Open banking.db located in the project root.
+    Explore tables such as Customers, Accounts, and Transactions.